Open-Finance-Lab/finrl-contest-2024.github.io/index.markdown

 The FinRL contest is a competition that explores and evaluates the capability of machine learning methods in finance.
 FinRL Contest 2024 introduces two tasks designed to address key challenges in FinRL.
 It features with:
 1. **Ensemble Learning:** Tackling the challenge of policy instability in FinRL, **ensemble learning** can reduce the variance and bias associated with individual agents, leading to more reliable performance in volatile market conditions.
 To overcome the sampling bottleneck and accelerate the training of component agents, we also provide a vectorized environment that supports massively parallel simulations.
-2. **Reinforcement Learning from Market Feedback (RLMF)**: Large language models (LLMs) have been used to perform financial tasks, such as sentiment analysis and trading.
-However, general-purpose LLMs are trained on extensive datasets from the internet, which may not capture the specific dynamics of financial markets.
-Therefore, we propose to fine-tune LLMs using **Reinforcement Learning from Market Feedback**.
-Similar to Reinforcement Learning from Human Feedback (RLHF), RLMF utilizes the feedback from the financial market.
-It will allow LLMs to learn from and adapt to financial market behaviors.
+2. **Reinforcement Learning from Market Feedback (RLMF)**: Although large language models (LLMs) have been used to perform financial tasks, such as sentiment analysis, general-purpose LLMs are trained on extensive datasets from the internet, which may not capture the specific dynamics of financial markets.
+There is a gap between general-purposed LLMs and financial market requirements.
+To fill this gap and align LLMs to financial markets, we propose to fine-tune LLMs using **Reinforcement Learning from Market Feedback**.
+Similar to Reinforcement Learning from Human Feedback (RLHF), RLMF utilizes the feedback from the financial market, which will allow LLMs to learn and become more adaptive to financial market behaviors.

-We design two tasks to reflect these advancements: (1) Cryptocurrency trading with ensemble methods, and (2) Stock Movement Prediction with RLMF.
+We design two tasks to reflect these advancements: (1) Cryptocurrency trading with ensemble methods, and (2) LLM-engineered signals with RLMF.
 We welcome students, researchers, and engineers who are passionate about finance and machine learning.
 And we encourage the development of ensemble strategies, novel signals, and innovative algorithms that can adapt to changing market conditions and generate superior returns for investors.

 ## Data
 We have more than 30 market data sources to deal with different financial tasks.
 We hold the data APIs and sample market environments in an open-source repository, [FinRL-Meta](https://github.com/AI4Finance-Foundation/FinRL-Meta), as shown in Figure 1.
 In addition, in [FinGPT](https://github.com/AI4Finance-Foundation/FinGPT), as shown in Figure 2, we have a variety of text data that assures comprehensive market coverage.
 Contestants are welcome to explore and use in the FinRL Contest.